osequi/react-best-practices/functional-and-reactive-programming.md

 2. Process input parameters into return values in a clean way:
 	1. Avoid modification of input parameters.
 	2. Avoid adding external information.
 Input parameters are enough to produce the return value.
-	3. Avoid addeing external operations.
+	3. Avoid adding external operations.
 The algorithm does the transformation and that's all.

+Pure functions alone cannot build a complex system.
+Impure functions -- non-pure functions with *side effects* -- can help.

 ## Footnotes